 Please note: If you buy through the links in this article, we may earn a small share of the profits.

 During my decades of gallivanting through the woods and mountains, I’ve slung a wide range of backpacks atop my shoulders.
 But during the last several months, I’ve been testing a pack that may be the best I’ve ever tried.
 The Decathlon’s Forclaz MT500 Air offers backpackers between 50-60 liters of space for all their gear.
-Last fall, I spent four days exploring Channel Islands National Park with this pack.
+In the fall of 2022, I spent four days exploring Channel Islands National Park with this pack.
 I have since done multiple shorter jaunts and even a few day hikes.
 The Forclaz has proven to be sturdy, dependable and the most comfortable backpacking bag I’ve ever hiked with.

 Decathlon is a discount sporting goods store — think of it as Europe’s version of REI.
 It’s made massive inroads within the U.S. market in the last few years.
 Coming in at $139 with free shipping from Decathlon’s website, it’s significantly cheaper than comparable-sized packs by Gregory and Osprey.
 The Forclaz MT500 Air may be considered the budget option, but you know it’s worth it once you get a sense of the build quality.
 Decathlon even stands behind the pack with a 10-year warranty from defects.